ramensoftware/windows-11-file-explorer-styling-guide/Themes/WindowGlass/README.md

 # WindowGlass theme for Windows 11 File Explorer Styler
-A theme that gives a modern, glassy aesthetic with a compact layout to the Windows 11 File Explorer.
+A theme that gives Windows 11 File Explorer a modern, glassy aesthetic with a compact layout.

 **Author**: [Nathaniel4JC](https://github.com/Nathaniel4JC)

 ## Preview
 ![Preview](Top_Bar.png)

 ## Notes
 - This theme works best on Windows 11 **22H2** and later.